 Save the Date

 November 12: Breaking with Tradition: Creating Connections in the Archives with New Types of Access, presented by Rachael Cristine Woody with Bridgett Kathryn Pride.
-Update: Registration is now available here.
+Update: Recording is now available here.

 Sign up for my newsletter to receive an invitation to register for these events when they’re available.